Jokhang Temple - A World Heritage Sanctuary of Tibetan Buddhism

 Private Transfer with Tibet Discovery

 If you book a Tibet tour with us, we can arrange seamless private transportation, from your airport or train station pickup to transfers between your hotel and all attractions.
-We also offer customized itineraries that will take care of detail of your trip including tickets, meals, accommodation, etc. Feel free to contact us for details.
+We also offer customized itineraries that take care of the details of your trip, including tickets, meals, accommodations, and more.
+Feel free to contact us for details.

 Useful Travel Tips for Jokhang Temple